cyberdefenders/DetectionLabELK/README.md

 This is a fork of cyberdefenders [DetectionLabELK](https://github.com/cyberdefenders/DetectionLabELK) which according to their github repo is no longer maintained as of may 2020.

+### Some of the coming soon features are:
+- Default IP address will be a different subnet to allow installation on the same host as DetectionLab.
+I like to be able to use both Splunk and ELK.
+- Default Box Names will be a different to allow for installation on same host using the same virtualizaiton software (Virtualbox, VMWare,etc.).
+- Ability to change default hostnames.
+- Ability to change default domain.
+- Ability to change the default IP addresses.
+- Ability to choose between [Olaf Hartong's](https://github.com/olafhartong/sysmon-modular) or [SwiftOnSecurity's](https://github.com/SwiftOnSecurity/sysmon-config) sysmon configuration.
+Current default is Olaf Hartong's.

 ![Maintenance](https://img.shields.io/maintenance/yes/2021.svg?style=flat-square)
 [![GitHub last commit](https://img.shields.io/github/last-commit/cybersheepdog/DetectionLabELK.svg?style=flat-square)](https://github.com/cybersheepdog/DetectionLabELK/commit/master)